208 Lisburn Road,

 Union Cinemas were taken over by Associated British Cinemas(ABC) in October 1937, and ABC continued to operate the Majestic for the remainder of its cinematic life.

 The Majestic Cinema closed on 4th October 1975.
-It was converted into a retail furniture store, currently known as ‘Ideas In Furniture’.
+It was converted into a retail furniture store known as ‘Ideas In Furniture’.
+It was purchased by a church in June 2015 and is due to open in November 2018.

 The Majestic was designated a Grade B Listed building by the Enviroment and Heritage Service, but the building has now been De-Listed.